Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Introduction

 \subsubsection{LLM Agents in Dictator Games: Sense of Self and Theory of Mind Designs}

 In this study, we operationalize the behavioral evaluation of LLM agents by examining their performance in a classic economic experiment: the \textit{dictator game}.
 Social scientists have widely used this experiment to study prosocial behavior and notions of fairness, which are fundamental social norms in human societies.
 In a classic dictator game, one participant (the \textit{dictator}) is given a certain amount of money or resources and must decide how much, if any, to share with another participant (the \textit{recipient}), who has no power to influence the decision.
-Appendix \ref{sec:human_baseline_factors} provides a detailed review of the factors that influence human behavior in this experiment.\footnote{In this study, we assume that by summarizing the consensus from existing scholarship on human behavior in dictator games---including both empirical studies and review articles---we can establish a ground truth for the behavior of a typical human.
-While the validity of this assumption is subject to debate, it provides a baseline for comparing the behavior of LLM agents and informing future studies.}
+Appendix \ref{sec:human_baseline_factors} provides a detailed review of the factors that influence human behavior in this experiment, establishing a ``ground truth'' for our comparative analysis.

+The dictator game, while elegant in its simplicity for refuting the notion of pure self-interest, is not without its limitations.
+It represents a somewhat artificial scenario with limited real-world parallels \autocite{LevittWhatLaboratoryExperiments2007}.
+While some studies show a modest correlation between experiment behaviors and real-life prosocial actions \autocite{WangIncreasingExternalValidity2023}, others find no such link \autocite{GalizziExternalValiditySocial2019}.
+However, we want to clarify that the major purpose of this study is \textit{not to test the external validity} of the dictator game but to use it as a controlled setting to \textit{compare the behaviors of LLM agents with human baselines}.